 - actively contribute to discussions at meetings;

-- serve as a communication conduit to their School or area regarding actions, policies and new developments of the board or committee, as appropriate;
+- serve as a communication conduit to their Faculty or area regarding actions, policies and new developments of the board or committee, as appropriate;

 - organise for feedback to be provided on actions, policies and new developments, when requested;

-- clearly distinguish between views/contributions/feedback they are providing as an individual and views/contributions/feedback they are providing with the intention to represent their School or area, and
+- clearly distinguish between views/contributions/feedback they are providing as an individual and views/contributions/feedback they are providing with the intention to represent their Faculty or area; and

 - declare, at the outset of a meeting, any conflict of interest they might have with any matter on the agenda.